TEACHER OF THE DEAFBLIND

 b) to be knowledgeable of current curriculum goals and instructional practices;

-c) to participate in on-going professional development/in-service in both regular and special education;
+c) to participate in on-going professional development/in-service in both regular and inclusive education;

 d) to be committed to inclusion.